massung/http/README.md

 ## Following Redirects

 Following a redirect is simply a matter of fetching the "Location" header in the response, creating a new request with the new URL, and then calling `http-perform` with the new request.
-The `http-follow` function takes a response object (and an optional `:limit` for the number of hops to take) and does just that.
+The `http-follow` function takes a response object (and an optional `:redirect-limit` for the number of hops to take) and does just that.

 	CL-USER > (http-get "google.com")
 	#<RESPONSE 301 "Moved Permanently">

-	CL-USER > (http-follow * :limit 1)
+	CL-USER > (http-follow * :redirect-limit 1)
 	#<RESPONSE 200 "OK">

 *NOTE: If the response doesn't contain a new "Location" to follow, an error is signaled.*